E.ON Energy Fund: How to Apply in 2022

 2. Replace faulty white goods for free

 Higher than average energy bills are symptomatic of faulty household white goods.
 These tend to use more energy than they should.
-The EON Energy Fund can be used to finance their replacement, free of charge.
-You'll receive energy-efficient appliances that use less electricity than before, thereby lowering your bills.
+The E.ON Energy Fund can be used to finance their replacement free of charge.
+You may be able to receive energy-efficient appliances that use less electricity than before, thus lowering your bills.

 3. Help to finance boiler replacement

-A faulty boiler is the principal source of energy wastage, which can hike up your gas bills unnecessarily.
-As they're expensive to replace, EON won't offer to replace it free of charge, as it does with your faulty white goods.
-Instead, you will have to pay £240, and the rest will be covered by EON, under their Affordable Warmth Scheme.
+A faulty boiler can be a principal source of energy wastage, which can hike up your gas bills unnecessarily.
+As boilers are expensive to replace, E.ON won't offer to replace it free of charge as it does with your faulty white goods.
+Instead, you will have to pay £395 and the rest will be covered by E.ON under their Affordable Warmth Scheme.
 Find out more about this below.

 4. Fund an e-learning course

-To find out how much EON can give you in e-learning vouchers, contact them directly.
-Click the button.
+To find out how much E.ON can give you in e-learning vouchers, click on the button below and contact the supplier directly.